Language-specific Insights

 • Chichewa Contempary Chichewa translation, 2002/2016:

-first born children of people and animals.”
+and consumes foes in all sides.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: